cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

  - Insert SD card into the Pi
  - Connect the Pi to a **router** with an ethernet cable
  - Plug in the USB power on the Pi.
- - Find the IP address of the Pi using the **router** web interface, usually http://192.168.1.1
+ - Using another computer also plugged into the **router**, find the IP address of the Pi using the **router** web interface, usually http://192.168.1.1

 ### 2.1) Login via ssh